 Adivasis and Development

 Forests play a crucial part in the development of various areas in India.
-For example, metal ores, medicinal herbs, diamond, animal products like wax or honey, coal, etc have all came from the forests.
+For example, metal ores, medicinal herbs, diamonds, animal products like wax or honey, coal, etc have all come from the forests.
 Adivasis are commonly the tribal communities that live near forests and rely on them for their livelihood.
 Here are the important pointers you must remember while understanding marginalisation from the perspective of Adivasis and development:

 - Till the 19th century, Adivasis had all access to these vast tracts.